ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

     ycrc_launch_cryosparc.sh -t 3-00:00:00 -p week --mail-user=your.email@yale.edu
     ```

-2. **Connect to the cryoSPARC GUI with your web browser** : After cryoSPARC is successfully launched, `ycrc_launch_cryosparc.sh` automatically open the cryoSPARC GUI from firefox, if started from a [OnDemand Remote Desktop session](https://docs.ycrc.yale.edu/clusters-at-yale/access/ood-remote-desktop).
-Note, only a minimal session is required when running the GUI this way; we suggest the following options: `devel` partition with 1 CPU and 32 GB RAM, up to 6 hours runtime.
+2. **Connect to the cryoSPARC GUI with your web browser** : After cryoSPARC is successfully launched,
     - Alternatively, `ycrc_launch_cryosparc.sh` will print instructions on how to connect your local web browser (i.e. on your laptop) to the cryoSPARC GUI.

     - Note that you may also use `ycrc_launch_cryosparc.sh -v` after launching to obtain more detailed connection info and instructions.